Trazodone: Insomnia

 Low-dose trazodone is used off-label in the treatment of insomnia and is considered to be effective and safe for this indication.
 It may also be used to treat antidepressant-related insomnia.
 Trazodone was the second-most prescribed agent for insomnia in the early 2000s even though most studies of trazodone for the treatment of sleep disturbances have been in depressed individuals.

 Systematic reviews and meta-analyses published in the late 2010s, including a Cochrane review, found low-dose trazodone to be an effective medication for short-term treatment of insomnia in both depressed and euthymic people.
 Trazodone slightly improves subjective sleep quality (SMD = –0.34 to –0.41) and reduces the number of nighttime awakenings (MD = –0.31, SMD = –0.51), on average.
 Conversely, it does not appear to affect sleep onset, total sleep time, time awake after sleep onset, or sleep efficiency.
 It appears to increase deep sleep—in contrast to certain other hypnotics.
 The quality of evidence of trazodone for short-term treatment of insomnia was rated as low to moderate.
 There is no evidence available at present to inform the long-term use of trazodone in the treatment of insomnia.

 The benefits of trazodone for insomnia must be weighed against potential adverse effects, such as morning grogginess, daytime sleepiness, cognitive and motor impairment, and postural hypotension, among others.
 Quality safety data on the use of trazodone as a sleep aid are currently lacking.

 Trazodone is used at low doses in the range of 50 to 150 mg/day for insomnia.
 Higher doses of 200 to 600 mg/day have also been studied.

 The American Academy of Sleep Medicine's 2017 clinical practice guidelines recommended against the use of trazodone in the treatment of insomnia due to inadequate evidence and due to harms potentially outweighing benefits.

 Other disorders

-Trazodone is often used in the treatment of anxiety disorders such as generalized anxiety disorder and panic disorder as well as in post-traumatic stress disorder (PTSD) and obsessive–compulsive disorder (OCD).
+Trazodone is often used in the treatment of anxiety disorderssuch as generalized anxiety disorder and panic disorderas well as in post-traumatic stress disorder (PTSD) and obsessive–compulsive disorder (OCD).
 Trazodone is often used as an alternative to benzodiazepines in the treatment of anxiety disorders.
 However, use of trazodone in anxiety disorders is off-label and evidence of its effectiveness for these indications is variable and limited.
 Benefits for OCD appear to be mild.
 Trazodone has been used to treat sleep disturbances and nightmares in PTSD.